Fort Niobrara: 1898 to the abandonment of the fort in 1906

 In April 1898 the United States declared war with Spain.
 As the Spanish–American War of 1898 got underway, Army mobilization orders swiftly dispatched soldiers to southern ports for the anticipated invasion of Cuba.
-The mobilization orders took soldiers out of the historic western forts built during the Indian wars, including Fort Niobrara.
+The mobilization orders took soldiers out of the historic western forts built during the Indian Wars, including Fort Niobrara.
 The military actions of the Spanish–American War (1898) evolved into the Philippine–American War (1899–1902) as the United States became involved in suppressing a native insurrection in the Philippines.

 During this four-year period from 1898 to 1902, Fort Niobrara was reduced from its former elevated status of a large regimental headquarters post to a lowly skeleton garrison of one company of the 22nd Infantry, with troop levels dropping to less than 100.

-During this time Valentine, Nebraska people were anxious for the return of the soldiers whose presence meant prosperity, and they did what they could to influence the return of troops to the post.
+During this time the citizens of Valentine, Nebraska were anxious for the return of the soldiers, whose presence meant prosperity, and they did what they could to influence the return of troops to the post.

-Finally, in 1902, the 25th Army Regiment was ordered to Ft.
-Niobrara.
-The 25th Infantry Regiment was returning from combat duty in the Philippines, during the Philippine–American War.
+Finally, in 1902, the 25th Army Regiment was ordered to Fort Niobrara.
+The 25th Infantry Regiment was returning from combat duty in the Philippines during the Philippine–American War.
 Like the units of the 9th Cavalry previously stationed at Fort Niobrara, the 25th was a segregated black army unit.

 Fort Niobrara became home to the 25th Regiment from 1902 to 1906.
 The headquarters of the 25th Regiment was located at Fort Niobrara, as well as the 1st and 3rd regimental battalions.
 The post complement rose to over 800 soldiers and officers.

 Though the numbers of soldiers at the post from 1902 to 1906 (about 800) were higher than the garrison in the 1890s (about 500), the 25th was not utilized for any military purposes during this period, and by hindsight appeared to be "warehoused" at Fort Niobrara, while larger and more centralized posts were planned and built.
-From 1902 till 1906, the 25th remained without orders for any active duty.
+From 1902 to 1906, the 25th remained without orders for any active duty.
 At Fort Niobrara, they were subject to ongoing field exercises and maneuvers including practice marches, target practice, and training in infantry tactics.
-The 25th remained at the fort for the four years, with the exception of large scale maneuvers at Fort Riley in 1904, and a rifle competition at Fort Riley in 1905.
+The 25th remained at the fort for the four years, with the exception of large-scale maneuvers at Fort Riley in 1904 and a rifle competition at Fort Riley in 1905.
 The soldiers had little to interrupt the routine of garrison life.
 Nevertheless, the soldiers had their own off-duty entertainments and activities.
 The post baseball teams were outstanding.
 They played other troops up and down the railroad line.
 In 1904, the 25th won the Army Department of the Missouri baseball championship.